Block-G\"ottsche invariants from wall-crossing: -deformation

-The classical limit\footnote{This is the opposite of the classical limit considered in \cite{ks}.
-It gives the wrong sign for BPS states counts, but it is the natural choice for the purposes of this note.} is obtained when we let $q^{\frac{1}{2}} \to 1$.
 As standard in the quantization the Lie bracket is the natural one given by the commutator.
 In other words we are now thinking of the $\hat{e}_{\alpha}$ as operators (as opposed to the classical bracket \eqref{classBracket}, which corresponds to a Poisson bracket of the $e_{\alpha}$ seen as functions).
 Namely, we set

 Since this is the commutator bracket of an associative algebra, $\g_q$ is automatically Poisson.

-After rescaling, the Lie bracket \eqref{qBracket} has the classical limit \eqref{classBracket}:
+Suppose that an element $\xi \in \g$ lies in the $\C$-subalgebra generated by $q^{\pm \frac{1}{2}}$ and $\hat{e}_{\alpha}, \alpha \in \Gamma$.
+Then we say that $\xi$ \emph{admits a quasi-classical limit}\footnote{This is the opposite of the quasi-classical limit considered in \cite{ks}.
+It gives the wrong sign for BPS states counts, but it is the natural choice for the purposes of this paper.}, which is obtained when we specialize $q^{\frac{1}{2}}$ to $1$.
+As an example, notice that after rescaling the Lie bracket \eqref{qBracket} admits the quasi-classical limit \eqref{classBracket}: